 Because he found the GGI – a high profile man, contacted the GGI just two days before surgery was due to remove his eye socket & upper facial quadrant.
 Distressed, he faced a 5 month recovery affecting his quality of life.
 GGI knew exactly where to refer him for a rapid second opinion.
 Within a few hours Grace had initiated a dialogue and had sent scans to world experts in Germany and Japan.
 Due to GGI interventions he was able to access a high-tech surgical treatment with a world expert in an accredited hospital in Japan.
 He had no side-effects and experienced successful treatment of the tumour.

 Advanced Breast Cancer, Northern NSW Patient, March 2016.

 Because she found the GGI – a middle-aged woman, who had given up conventional treatment to experiment with alternative medicines, and whose body was now ravaged with tumours, was referred to a Gold Coast oncology colleague who applied a special enzyme inhibitor targeted to her genetic markers.
 Result – her tumours were regressing within one week and continue to regress.

 Metastatic Chondrosarcoma, Sunshine Coast Patient, Qld, January 2015.

-Because she found the GGI, a 35 year old mother, suffering from a rare and complex cartilage cancer, is now taking a specialised treatment that has halted the progression of her cancer.
+Because she found the GGI, a 35 year old mother, suffering from a rare and complex cartilage cancer, began taking a specialised treatment that has halted the progression of her cancer.
 Managing her complex case is ongoing but GGI has contingency options.
 Due to the cancer’s aggressiveness the patient is in regular contact with GGI.
 Grace Gawler attends oncology consultations as a navigator, advocate & strategist for the patient.
-She is doing exceptionally well with good quality of life.
-The patient has a 3 year old daughter.
+She has a 3 year old daughter.

 Advanced Head and Neck Cancer, Northern NSW Patient, February 2011.